Kchams42/KYHWY44Analysis/Readme.md

 		5. Stretch -  Implement a web scraper

 To run the program, you just need to run WebCrashData.py, then fill in the prompted County, and roadway number.

+One last note, Some highways have a lot of accidents on them.
+For example, Shelbyville road (HWY 60) in Jefferson county has over 15,000 accidents.
+The database will not generate a usable data set at all after around 5,000 accidents.
+If you try HWY 60 in Shelby county though, you get a result that is usable.